Primitive Technology

 Excerpt from the book entitled "Primitive Technology, A Book of Earth Skills"

 The learning and practice of ancestral skills can help us all get in touch with our own roots -- no matter what our particular heritage may be (American Indian, European, African, Asian, etc.).
 Here in North America, we look to Native Americans and the ancestors of these people to teach us skills that are "native" to this place.
 Yet, if we go back far enough into our own pasts, we discover that we are all aboriginal peoples at some time, in some place.
-The "stone age" is the great common denominator of humanness.
-"Primitive" ("first") skills are our shared inheritance.
+The "Stone Age" is the great common denominator of humanness.
+"Primitive" (first) skills are our shared inheritance.

 Excerpt from the book entitled "Primitive Technology II, Ancestral Skills"